svera/vertical-bezels-4-3/README.md

 * SSH or FTP into Pi
 * Copy `cfgs/romname.cfg` into your `mame-libretro` (lr-mame2003) or fba-libretro (lr-fba) ROMS folder
 * Copy PNG file and `bezel-cfgs/romname.cfg` into overlay folder

+## Credits

+Thanks to AndrewH, UDb23 and Mayki from Retropie forums for their awesome work.